marcoxreal/Ingineria-Sistemelor-Soft/README.md

 # Tuneboxd

-  Inspired by the popular movie reviewing and logging website __Letterboxd__, **Tuneboxd** is an app where you can keep track of the music you listen to and see what other people think of it.
+  Inspired by the popular movie reviewing and logging website [Letterboxd](https://letterboxd.com/), **Tuneboxd** is an app where you can keep track of the music you listen to and see what other people think of it.

   In this app you can: